 The distinctions are important when a Bradenton jury is awarding damages, but a claimant’s losses are commonly grouped together during insurance negotiations.
 More often than not, insurance companies will review all claimed damages and offer eligible claimants a lump-sum settlement without distinguishing between these categories.
 The claimant waives any additional claims against a defendant and insurer after accepting a settlement.

 Many victims injured in Bradenton car accidents are denied essential compensation due to a lack of evidence.
 The burden is on the claimant to prove a threshold injury and liability, which means they must present reliable evidence to insurance companies and courts.
-The more evidence of liability, loss, and hardship a claimant has, the more likely the claimant can recover compensation in Florida.
+The more evidence of liability, loss, and hardship a claimant has, the more likely the claimant can recover compensation.

 Proving Car Accident Injury Economic Damages